itsjfx/cmus-fzf/README.md

 * and press `S`

 you could also bind this globally within tmux to do this from any application, e.g. to control your music within `vim` :)
+* `bind-key S run-shell 'tmux popup -E /path/to/cmus-fzf/cmus-fzf'`

 ### any regular terminal

-you can spawn a lightweight terminal with a cmus keybind e.g.
+you can spawn a lightweight terminal to run the script globally in your desktop environment or within cmus

+e.g. with a cmus keybind
 * `bind -f library S shell st -e '/path/to/cmus-fzf/cmus-fzf'`